Why is Some Insulin Available Over the Counter?

 The dispensing of prescription drugs and controlled drugs (such as narcotics to relieve pain) and the practice of professional pharmacy have always been regulated under state, District of Columbia and U.S. Territorial law (lumped together as “state law” for purposes of this article).
 How each jurisdiction regulates insulin sales is a matter of its drug safety, insurance policies, and tax laws.
 Under state statute or regulation, insulins are dispensed either as legend drugs or as permitted for non-prescription drugs.

 The term “over the counter” for non-prescription insulin is not accurate.
-“Behind the counter” would be a better way to describe the insulin available without prescription, because all state laws that allow non-prescribed insulin require it be kept separate from true over-the-counter products.
-Although it varies from jurisdiction to jurisdiction, all states also restrict access to hypodermic needles and syringes, but relax their restrictions (usually by number over a weekly or monthly period) for needles and syringes furnished to people who need to inject insulin.
-Every state restricts retail insulin sales to licensed pharmacies, under supervision of a registered pharmacist, even if the insulin itself needs no prescription.
+“Behind the counter” would be a better way to describe the insulin available without a prescription, because all state laws that allow non-prescribed insulin require it to be kept separate from true over-the-counter products.
+Although it varies from jurisdiction to jurisdiction, all states also restrict access to hypodermic needles and syringes but relax their restrictions (usually by number over a weekly or monthly period) for needles and syringes furnished to people who need to inject insulin.
+Every state restricts retail insulin sales to licensed pharmacies, under the supervision of a registered pharmacist, even if the insulin itself needs no prescription.

 The Special Case of “Human Insulin”

 Insulin made from animal pancreatic material differs only slightly from insulin produced by the human pancreas, and that difference is in the number of molecules in the protein chain.
 Scientists first began to contemplate non-animal insulin products because it was thought by some that the supply of pig pancreases would over time fail to cover the demand for insulin to treat human diabetes.
-There was also a desire to eliminate allergic reactions to an animal-derived product and to develop a product of more consistent potency, and to create an insulin which could more closely mimic the insulin secreted by a healthy human pancreas throughout the day.
+There was also a desire to eliminate allergic reactions to an animal-derived product and to develop a product of more consistent potency, and to create insulin which could more closely mimic the insulin secreted by a healthy human pancreas throughout the day.

 These dual desires led researchers to start combining human DNA with a microorganism which could reproduce itself and manufacture insulin.
 Of course, such a breakthrough also meant that manufacturers such as Lilly, Novo Nordisk, and Sanofi could stop buying railcars of a slaughterhouse by-product that at best yields a raw-material-to-finished-product ratio of 2 tons pig pancreas to 8 ounces of purified insulin.

-Eli Lilly went about working with the biopharm company Genentech in the late 1970’s to develop a process using recombinant human DNA and gut bacteria to derive a product that would mimic the basal and prandial insulins secreted in the healthy human pancreas.
+Eli Lilly went about working with the biopharma company Genentech in the late 1970s to develop a process using recombinant human DNA and gut bacteria to derive a product that would mimic the basal and prandial insulins secreted in the healthy human pancreas.
 At approximately the same time, Novo had been working on a similar project using yeast as the self-reproducing microorganism to host human DNA coding for insulin production and churn out the bioequivalent of insulin produced by a human pancreas.
 When these products went to the FDA for clearance, the developers successfully demonstrated that their discoveries so closely resembled the predecessor insulins — in their biochemical makeup, mechanism of action, and method of administration — that users needed no additional protections than had been offered under the 1941 Insulin Amendment and then-existing FDA regulation.
-These products, although they fit the bill as “new” drugs, were therefore found to be exempt from the legend drug labelling requirement.
+These products, although they fit the bill as “new” drugs, were therefore found to be exempt from the legend drug labeling requirement.
 Lilly’s Humulin went on the U.S. market in 1982, and Novo followed in 1988 with its entry Novolin.
-These remain the only two of the Big Three insulin manufacturers to market a non-prescription insulin in the U.S.
+These remain the only two of the Big Three insulin manufacturers to market non-prescription insulin in the U.S.

 In 1997, the Insulin Amendment to the FDA Act was repealed, and replaced with an amendment to the Act to address importation to the United States of insulin produced by foreign makers.
 Novo, based in Denmark, and Sanofi in France have U.S. affiliates to manufacture and market their diabetes care products.
-That change left authority to the states to enforce prescription requirements upon insulin products not requiring prescription as legend drugs under federal law.
+That change left the authority to the states to enforce prescription requirements upon insulin products not requiring a prescription as legend drugs under federal law.
 Near as we can determine, only one state, Indiana, has decided that insulins can only be available by prescription.

-Whether one should get insulin “over the counter” in the other 49 states and the District of Columbia is another matter, and one that a person with diabetes should discuss with a doctor.
+Whether one should get insulin “over the counter” in the other 49 states and the District of Columbia is another matter and one that a person with diabetes should discuss with a doctor.
 Certainly, older generation insulin is better than no insulin at all if a prescription expires or one runs out of money for steep copays, but such insulin should be used with caution and overseen by professional medical care.